temporalio/documentation/docs/glossary.md

 #### [Temporal Cluster](/clusters#)
-A Temporal Cluster is a Temporal Server paired with a Persistence store.
+A Temporal Cluster is a Temporal Server paired with Persistence and Visibility stores.

 _Tags: [term](/tags/term), [explanation](/tags/explanation)_